TYPO3GmbH/content-typo3-universe/resources/markdown/privacy-policy.md

 The basis for the processing of data is Art.
 6 Sect.
 1 lit. b GDPR, which permits the processing of data for the fulfilment of a contract or for pre-contractual actions.

+### Stripe

+Among other services, we offer payment processing via Stripe on this website.
+The provider for customers within the EU is Stripe Payments Europe, Ltd.,1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter referred to as “Stripe”).

+When you make a payment using Stripe, your payment data are forwarded to Stripe via an interface on our website so that the payment can be processed.
+For details about this process, please consult Stripe’s Data Protection Policy under the following link: https://stripe.com/de/privacy.

+Your data are transferred to Stripe on the basis of Art.
+6 Sect.
+1 lit. b GDPR (contract management) as well as based on our legitimate interest in the use of dependable and secure payment processes (Art.
+6 Sect.
+1 lit. f GDPR).

 ### PayPal

 Among other options, we offer payment via PayPal on this website.
 The provider of this payment processing service is PayPal (Europe) S.à.r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter referred to as “PayPal”).